Death Eater: Lucius Malfoy

-Lucius Malfoy is a Death Eater, head of a wealthy pure-blood wizarding family.
-He lives with his wife Narcissa Malfoy (née Black) and their son Draco at the Malfoy Manor in Wiltshire.
+Lucius Malfoy is the head of a wealthy pure-blood wizarding family.
+He lives with his wife Narcissa Malfoy and their son Draco at the Malfoy Manor in Wiltshire.
 Lucius was a school governor of Hogwarts before being sacked, and has very close connections at the Ministry of Magic.
-To maintain his reputation and influence, he makes donations to the Ministry, to charity, and to St Mungo's Hospital.
 He was educated at Hogwarts, where he was a prefect in Slytherin House.

 He debuts as the main antagonist in Harry Potter and the Chamber of Secrets, in which just before Draco and Harry's second year at Hogwarts, Lucius plants Tom Riddle's diary in Ginny Weasley's potions cauldron while she is shopping for school supplies at Flourish & Blotts, in a plot to use her to reopen the Chamber of Secrets, which would lead to attacks on Muggle-born students.

 Lucius knows the diary is cleverly enchanted, but is not aware that it is a horcrux containing a part of Voldemort's soul.
 He is careless with it and punished by Voldemort himself.
 Lucius intends to use the opening of the Chamber of Secrets by Ginny to discredit her father, Arthur Weasley, and Dumbledore.
 Lucius' plans are ultimately thwarted with the help of the Malfoys' house-elf Dobby, and Harry, but not before the Chamber is opened and Lucius uses the ensuing terror (and threats to attack their families) to influence the school's Board of Governors to discredit and dismiss Dumbledore as Headmaster.

-Subsequently, Harry tricks Lucius into setting Dobby free.
-Upon this, Lucius attempts to attack Harry with his wand but Dobby disarms him before he can do any harm.
-Lucius is ultimately stripped of his title as a Hogwarts school governor.
-Despite his sacking, he still maintains strong ties with the Ministry of Magic.
+After the basilisk in the Chamber of Secrets is killed, Dumbledore is reinstated as Headmaster.
+Lucius, whose part in the scheme to remove Dumbledore is exposed, is ultimately stripped of his title as a Hogwarts school governor.

-Lucius next appears in the beginning of Harry Potter and the Goblet of Fire during the Quidditch World Cup, sharing prime seats in the Top Box with Minister for Magic Cornelius Fudge.
-Later in that book, when Voldemort rises again and summons his Death Eaters, Malfoy rejoins him and asserts that he had done everything he could to help his master, who however remains unimpressed.
+In Harry Potter and the Goblet of Fire, when Voldemort rises again and summons his Death Eaters, Malfoy rejoins him and asserts that he had done everything he could to help his master, who however remains unimpressed.
 Harry reports Malfoy's declarations to Minister Fudge, who refuses to believe him.
-Thus, the wealthy Malfoy continues to maintain strong ties with the Ministry.